Germany appoints central bank IT chief to head cybersecurity - NewsBreak

 Germany appoints central bank IT chief to head cybersecurity

-BERLIN (AP) — The German government announced the appointment Tuesday of the European Central Bank’s head of IT systems to lead the national cybersecurity agency, months after her predecessor was removed following reports of possible problematic ties to Russia.
+The German government announced the appointment Tuesday of the European Central Bank's head of IT systems to lead the national cybersecurity agency, months after her predecessor was removed following reports of possible problematic ties to Russia .

 Interior Minister Nancy Faeser said Claudia Plattner “brings the experience and expertise with her that we need for cybersecurity in these particularly challenging times.”
 She will take charge of the BSI agency on July 1, becoming the first woman in the role.